This post contains affiliate links.

-I <3 Artichokes - A repeat booth from last year, I remember I had the the Fried Artichoke Carbonara and didn't care for it.
-The dessert this year is a Bourbon Chocolate Whoopie Pie (no clue what this has to do with artichokes); I couldn't fit this into my diet on day one but I'll be back for it.
+I <3 artichokes - a repeat booth from last year, i remember had the fried artichoke carbonara and didn't care for it. dessert this year is bourbon chocolate whoopie pie (no clue what has to do with artichokes); was one of my favorite items festival year.

 Cluck-A-Doodle-Moo – New chicken and beef items this year include the Grilled Harris Ranch Beef Tenderloin Slider with Chimichurri Sauce (good, meat was a bit fatty) and the Salt & Beer Vinegar Parmesan Chicken Wings (seemed to always be sold out).
 This marketplace also has a selection of beers and another flight option.

 Off the Cob – Well needless-to-say I stayed away from this booth.
 But they offer Sweet Corn Nuggets with Beef Chili (my husband tried them and gives it two thumbs up) and Shrimp Boil Tacos with Andouille Sausage and Fresh Corn.
 I do wish I could try the Caramel Popcorn Crispy Treat; someone try it and let me know how amazing it is!

 Garlic Kissed – Expect long line for this one, as the Creamy Mac & Cheese with Garlic Bread Crumble is sure to be a popular item.
 It was good, but not nearly as good as last year’s French Onion Mac & Cheese, which I miss so so so so much and think about weekly (I wish I were joking).
 I also tried the Black Garlic Soy-Braised Pork Belly Banh Mi and enjoyed it.

 LA Style – Items here were mostly repeats from last year so I didn’t try them again.
 My notes from last year mention the Chicken Teriyaki Slider with pineapple jam was a little dry and the jam a little bland.
 The Korean Short Rib tacos were much better, although I had to simply eat the beef with a fork since I can’t eat the corn tortillas.
 New this year is the Mexican Chocolate Custard, which was really good.
 It basically just tastes like chocolate pudding.
 The sangria was delicious as well.